 FERC has jurisdiction over the rates and terms and conditions of service of wholesale sales of electric capacity and energy, as well as the sales for resale of natural gas and related storage and transportation services.
-Energy Services has a tariff on file with FERC pursuant to which it may make power sales to wholesale customers at market-based rates.
-Energy Services also has marketbased rate authority for power sales to wholesale customers, to the extent that Energy Services purchases power in excess of its retail customer needs.
+Energy Services has a tariff on file with FERC pursuant to which it may make power sales to wholesale customers at market-based rates to the extent that Energy Services purchases power in excess of its retail customer needs.
 Two subsidiaries of Energy Services currently operate natural gas storage facilities under FERC certificate approvals and offer services to wholesale customers at FERC-approved market-based rates.
-In May 2016, Energy Services received FERC approval for UGI Mt.
-Bethel Pipeline Company, LLC, a newly created, wholly-owned subsidiary of Energy Services, to acquire an existing 12.5 mile, 12-inch-diameter pipeline located in Northampton County, Pennsylvania.
-The acquisition was completed and the Mt.
-Bethel Pipeline was placed into interstate service in July 2016.
-As a result of the acquisition, Energy Services and its subsidiaries were required to achieve compliance with the FERC Standards of Conduct ("SOC").
-Energy Services developed a compliance policy, relocated employee offices, adopted new IT security measures and conducted employee training to achieve full SOC compliance by July 2, 2016.
-UGI Sunbury, LLC also received FERC approval for the Sunbury Pipeline project in April 2016.
-The Sunbury Pipeline is currently under construction, subject to a FERC-approved implementation plan and inspection procedures, and is expected to be placed into service in Fiscal 2017.
-In addition, the PennEast Pipeline project filed an application for FERC approval in September 2015 and the application remains pending.
-Energy Services is also subject to FERC reporting requirements, market manipulation rules and other FERC enforcement and regulatory powers with respect to its wholesale commodity business.
+In July 2015, UGI Sunbury, LLC filed for FERC approval for the Sunbury Pipeline project.
+Energy Services will become subject to additional FERC accounting regulations and standards of conduct upon FERC approval and completion of construction of this project.
+In addition, the PennEast Pipeline project filed an application for FERC approval in September 2015.
+Energy Services is also subject to FERC reporting requirements, market manipulation rules and other FERC enforcement and regulatory powers with respect to its commodity business.